Have an idea about how to make the world a better place, but not sure where to start? Welcome to GetUp's Campaigns by Me Support.

 Email your supporters and let them know the good news!
 You’ve likely inspired quite a few supporters along the way, so now is a good time to reflect on the campaign and remind them of all the steps you’ve taken together.
 What lessons have you learnt?
 What would you do the same or differently next time?
 What tips do you have for others wanting to start their own campaign?

-Let the Campaigns by Me team know by emailing firstname.lastname@example.org (note this inbox will be active from 18/11/20).
+Let the Campaigns by Me team know by emailing firstname.lastname@example.org.
 We’d love to hear your reflections, more about how you’ve won, and share your story with the GetUp membership.